etn-ccis/blui-react-component-library/README.md

-# PX Blue React Components
+# Brightlayer UI React Components

 [![](https://img.shields.io/circleci/project/github/brightlayer-ui/react-component-library/master.svg?style=flat)](https://circleci.com/gh/brightlayer-ui/react-component-library/tree/master)
 ![npm](https://img.shields.io/npm/v/@brightlayer-ui/react-components?label=%40brightlayer-ui%2Freact-components)

-This is a library of re-usable React components for use in PX Blue applications.
-For the most part, these components are meant to simplify building your application by providing drop-in components that implement common use cases in PX Blue and eliminate the need for multiple teams to build their own components for these.
+This is a library of re-usable React components for use in Brightlayer UI applications.
+For the most part, these components are meant to simplify building your application by providing drop-in components that implement common use cases in Brightlayer UI and eliminate the need for multiple teams to build their own components for these.

 Refer to the [Component Library](https://brightlayer-ui-components.github.io/react/?path=/story/channel-value--with-value) API documentation site for a list of available components or see the repository [documentation](https://github.com/brightlayer-ui/react-component-library/tree/dev/docs) for each individual component.

 ## Installation

-To install the PX Blue react components from NPM as a dependency for your project, you can run the following command in your project root:
+To install the Brightlayer UI react components from NPM as a dependency for your project, you can run the following command in your project root:

 ```shell
 yarn add @brightlayer-ui/react-components
 ```

 > **NOTE**: This install command will install the package from NPM.
-If you are a PX Blue developer working with components locally, you will want to follow the manual linking instructions - see below.
+If you are a Brightlayer UI developer working with components locally, you will want to follow the manual linking instructions - see below.

 ## Building the Library